-This form should be used to refer a child for an assessment of special educational need.
-The form should be fully completed, signed (by school and by parent/carer) and dated before submission to the Special Educational Needs Service.
+This form should be used to refer a child for an assessment of special educational need and disability.
+The form should be fully completed, signed (by school and by parent/carer) and dated before submission to the Special Educational Needs and Disabilities Service.

-This should be used to provide educational advice towards a child’s assessment of special educational needs.
-The form should signed and dated by the school’s Headteacher or Special Educational Needs Co-ordinator (SENCO) and submitted to the Special Educational Needs Service.
+This should be used to provide educational advice towards a child’s assessment of special educational need and disability.
+The form should signed and dated by the school’s Headteacher or Special Educational Needs and Disabilities Co-ordinator (SENDCO) and submitted to the Special Educational Needs and Disabilities Service.

-Report from the Statutory Annual Review of EHC Plan
+Report from the Statutory Annual Review of EHCP

 This should be completed as the report of a child’s Annual Review Meeting and should be sent to the Local Authority no later than ten days after the meeting or the end of that term, whichever is the earlier date.
-The form should be signed and dated by the school’s Headteacher or Special Educational Needs Co-ordinator (SENCO) and submitted to the Special Educational Needs Service.
+The form should be signed and dated by the school’s Headteacher or Special Educational Needs and Disabilities Co-ordinator (SENDCO) and submitted to the Special Educational Needs and Disabilities Service.

 Provision within schools

-The majority of children with special educational needs have their needs met within their local mainstream school.
-Each school has a designated Special Educational Needs Co-ordinator (SENCO), who has responsibility for co-ordinating special educational provision within the school.
-Parents who are concerned about their child’s progress in school should first discuss those concerns with their child’s class teacher, the school’s SENCO or the Headteacher.
+The majority of children with special educational needs and disabilities have their needs met within their local mainstream school.
+Each school has a designated Special Educational Needs and Disabilities Co-ordinator (SENDCO), who has responsibility for co-ordinating special educational provision within the school.
+Parents who are concerned about their child’s progress in school should first discuss those concerns with their child’s class teacher, the school’s SENDCO or the Headteacher.

-All local mainstream schools have identified funding within their school budget to meet the special educational needs of their pupils, without reference to the Local Authority for statutory assessment or the need to provide a Statement of Special Educational Need.
+All local mainstream schools have identified funding within their school budget to meet the special educational needs of their pupils, without reference to the Local Authority for statutory assessment or the need to provide a an EHCP.
 The deployment of these funds is the responsibility of the School’s Governing Body and Headteacher.

 Funding Provision by the School (School Action)

-Mainstreams schools in Doncaster may reasonably be expected to make the following provision from within their own budgets for pupils with SEN but without Statements of Special Educational Need:
+Mainstream schools in Doncaster may reasonably be expected to make the following provision from within their own budgets for pupils with SEND but without EHCPs:

-- The arrangement of class or teaching groups, for the whole or part of the school day, that take into account the needs of pupils with SEN.
+- The arrangement of class or teaching groups, for the whole or part of the school day, that take into account the needs of pupils with SEND.

 - Access to specialist services provided by the Local Authority under agreement with the school, such as the Learner and Engagement Support Service or the Educational Psychology Service.

-- School policies and programmes that enable pupils with SEN to be as fully included within the social and academic life of the school as possible.
+- School policies and programmes that enable pupils with SEND to be as fully included within the social and academic life of the school as possible.

 - Additional learning support to assist pupils with health or self-care needs, where these relate to pupils needs.

-- The provision of specialist resources to enable pupils with SEN to access the curriculum.
+- The provision of specialist resources to enable pupils with SEND to access the curriculum.

 - The provision of smaller items of equipment to enable individual pupils to access the curriculum.

-- Close liaison with parents/carers to support the pupil with SEN, including their involvement in the design of IEPs.
+- Close liaison with parents/carers to support the pupil with SEND, including their involvement in the design of IEPs.